patrick21081995/VISKOSITAS/README.md

 All references used in mathematical and computational modeling, database, data analysis and computational model construction can be seen in the work of Duchesne et al. (2013) and/or Anjos undergratuate thesis (2021).
 The synthetic minority oversampling technique for regression with Gaussian noise (SMOGN) (SEE References below) was used as an over-sampling technique to balance the data.

-A GUI application can be downloaded in Versions > VISKOSITAS_Beta_0.3.1.exe!!!
+A GUI application can be downloaded in Versions > VISKOSITAS_Beta_0.4.0.exe!!!

-0.2.0 (October 10th, 2021)

-- Fixed a bug in time (t (s)) related in high percentage/mass fraction in V₂O₅ (vanadium pentoxide).
-- Decreasing the time execution.

-0.3.0 (October 16th, 2021)

-- Added 30 lines for calculating viscosity.
-- Using Cut, Copy and Delete in the Edit menu.
-There is also the Paste mechanism (classic "Ctrl+C Ctrl+V") in the application.
-- Button "Calculate Viscosity (log η)" in the main menu.
+0.4.0 (November 7th, 2021)

+- use of 20 lines, instead of 30 lines of the previous version, inducing greater performance and reducing execution time;
-- Time execution (t (s) ) in the bottom of the application.
-Decreasing the time execution.
+- time execution ("Time excution(s)"), at the bottom of the application, can now be copied and pasted to check the speed of VISKOSITAS.

-0.3.1 (October 28th, 2021)

-- Float numbers can be used as input data (chemical composition and temperature).
-Viscosity (log η) with 4 decimal numbers.
-- Unlocking the Open and Save options in File in the main menu.
-- Added Multi-VISKOSITAS mode (only in FULL version).
-- Decreasing the time execution.
+- addition of 1 more example, in Steelmaking, in a slag SiO₂-CaO-MgO-Al₂O₃.
+- in the Help menu, the options are introduced: - "Base File (.csv)", where a file can be downloaded to be used as a basis for VISKOSITAS calculations; - Errors and Exceptions, introducing errors and exceptions in the programming and GUI of VISKOSITAS.
+(other updates can be seen in versions_upate)

 Contact: